aizudeen11/Forex-Trading-Analysis-/README.md

 # Forex-Trading-Analysis-

-Simple forex trading strategy effectiveness analysis to see the explanation, can run the html file
+Simple forex trading strategy effectiveness analysis. to see the explanation, can run the html file